dask/dask/docs/source/distributed-design.rst

 Queues and Callbacks
 --------------------

-Machines coordinate by calling function on each other.
+Machines coordinate by calling functions on each other.
 Consider two machines Alice and Bob.
 When Alice needs Bob to send her a result she fires off a request to Bob, has to wait around for it to return, and then needs to wake up right when it gets back.
 Furthermore, the